 The Committee comprises individuals with expertise in diagnostic imaging policy, practice, standards development and accreditation; health administration and health consumer advocacy.
 Nominees were sought from key professional, industry (including representation from public and private health sectors) and consumer representative groups.

-- two ex-officio members including the Assistant Secretary, Primary Care and Diagnostics Branch, Medical Benefits Division as the Chair and a Departmental Medical Advisor.
+- two ex-officio members including the Assistant Secretary, Diagnostic Imaging and Pathology Branch, Medical Benefits Division as the Chair and a Departmental Medical Advisor.

 Expert Committee Members

-The full list of Expert Committee members and a brief summary of their individual biographies will be updated when the membership has been finalised.
+View the full list of Expert Committee Members and a brief summary of their individual biographies.

 The Committee will release Advisory Statements to clarify specific requirements of the DIAS Practice Accreditation Standards.